What do banks do?

 Financing

-Deutsche Bank has a market leading financing business with a global footprint and unique capabilities.
-We offer structured risk and non-flow financing solutions for clients globally across multiple industries and asset classes.
+Deutsche Bank has a market-leading financing business with a global footprint and unique capabilities.
+We offer structured risk and non-flow financing solutions for clients globally, across multiple industries and asset classes.

 minus sign